OPT Metallurgist Jobs

 Target industries with consistent materials engineering demand

 Aerospace, defense, automotive, and semiconductor manufacturing hire metallurgists regularly and are familiar with OPT work authorization.
-These sectors also have long project cycles, which makes them more willing to invest in sponsoring employees toward H-1B status after OPT ends.
+These sectors also have long project cycles, which makes them more willing to invest in sponsoring employees toward H-1B visa status after OPT ends.

 Lead with your materials characterization skills